Digital Security Explained

 Spoofing and Zero Trust

-Zero Trust models reduce reliance on superficial identity signals by requiring continuous verification.
+Zero Trust models reduce reliance on surface‑level identity signals by requiring continuous verification.

 See: Zero Trust Explained.